Vivojay/mariana-music-player/docs/KNOWN_LIMITATIONS.md

   typed failure and does not report false success.
 - DRM, geographic restrictions, authenticated services without an explicit credential reference, and unsupported protocols are not bypassed.
+- YouTube may require a signed-in browser, temporarily rate-limit an IP, or change player/attestation requirements. `youtube auth set firefox` applies a local browser reference across search, playback, and downloads, but no client can guarantee third-party acceptance.
+Mariana never bypasses the challenge or reports an authentication rejection as an invalid command.
 - Seek, duration, resume, fingerprinting, and crossfade depend on verified source capabilities.
 Live streams normally support resynchronization instead of seeking.